radiomicsgroup/dMRIMC/README.md

 making sure of course that Δ $\geq$ δ.
 This leads to a total of `4761` combinations with unique ($b$,δ,Δ).
 All files describing the protocol can be found at [using_Histo_uSim/protocols/reference_protocol](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/protocols/reference_protocol).
 Importantly, note that the minimum bvalue is `300` s/mm<sup>2</sup>: this choice allows us to minimise the contribution of the vascular signal _in vivo_, since our simulations do not account for capillary perfusion.
 Also, our code will exclude from the fitting diffusion measurements that you might have acquired for b-values that are higher/lower than the maximum/minimum b-value that we have simulated.

+Note that as this large protocol is based on pulsed-gradient spin echo (PGSE) imaging, so **only PGSE protocols are supported** at the moment.

 ## Signal and parameter arrays
-The signal arrays generated using this protocol are inside the [using_Histo_uSim/reference_signal_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_signal_arrays) folder.
-Similarly to what we have done for our paper, we generated the signals for 225 different cases for each substrate, 5 unique values for both intra-cellular and extra-cellular intrinsic diffusivities `D0in` and `D0ex`, and 9 for `kappa` for a total of 4050 signals.
-For ease of selection of cell membrane permeability, we release separate signal arrays for each permeability value, with each array having 450 different signals (5 values of `D0in`, 5 for `D0ex` times 18 substrates) as well as a numpy array with all of them combined.
+The signal arrays generated using this protocol are inside the [using_Histo_uSim/reference_signal_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_signal_arrays) folder. **We have generated signals for the 18 cancer substrates that we produced for our paper**.
+The substrates can be downloaded from Grigoriou et al, Zenodo 2024, [doi: 10.5281/zenodo.14559103](https://doi.org/10.5281/zenodo.14559103).

+We have generated signals for **225 unique realisations of each substrate**, obtained by varying the intrinsic intra-cellular diffusivity `D0in` (5 values), the intrinsic extra-cellular diffusivity `D0ex` (5 values), and the cell membrane permeability `kappa` (9 values).
+This leads to a **total of 4050 signals for each ($b$,δ,Δ) measurement**.
+Note that we release separate signal/parameter arrays for each `kappa` value, with each array having 450 different signals (5 values of `D0in`, 5 for `D0ex` times 18 substrates) due to file size constraints (please see the [reference_signal_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_signal_arrays) and the [reference_param_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_param_arrays) folders).
-Since the only variation between the signal arrays is the permeability value, all parameter arrays are the same with the exception of the value of `kappa` which is the same for all signals per array.

-For this tutorial and by default, the combined signal array (all permeability values) is used, this can be changed inside the script file.

-Due to file size constraints, the combined signal array could not be uploaded, to create it run `combine_arrays.py` (also creates the combined parameter array)

-## Selecting array subsets
-Script [get_closest_scheme.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/get_closest_scheme.py) will find the scheme (bvalue, δ, Δ) that most closely matches the one you provide it with.
-In case of multiple, _consecutive_ b = 0 values created, only the first is kept and the rest are discarded with the corresponding timings also updated.
-The script will select the appropriate subset of the signal array you point it to wrt the protocol-describing files and save the new signal array plus a scheme file describing the protocol subset.
-It will also normalize the DWI niftii of your scan either via the b = 0 volume or the mean of the b = 0 volumes in case of many, and will remove the redundant b = 0 as described above.

-## Selecting parameter configurations
+## Selecting array subsets and parameter configurations
-The data we have collected span a variety of parameters describing the substrates.
-Running the simulations also introduces parameters such as the intrinsic diffusivities and the cell permeability.
-In our paper we focus on specific parameter configurations both for comparison purposes as well as the inability to just estimate all the parameters at once.
-When using Histo-μSim you can select which _cell size_ parameters you want to estimate via [select_parameter_configuration.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/select_parameter_configuration.py).
-The available parameters are the following, for details regarding their calculation (when applicable) check the paper p.20:
+Below you will find a practical example that will illustrate how to use these synthetic signals to fit _Histo-μSim_ on your data.

+Briefly, script [get_closest_scheme.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/get_closest_scheme.py) will find subset of synthetic measurements that most closely match the acquisition scheme ($b$, δ, Δ) that you used to acquire your data.
+Additionally, it will also normalize the dMRI measurements you provided in the input NIFTI file so that the signal at $b$ = 0 is 1 (our synthetic signals are bound within 0 and 1).

+Once the subset of synthetic measurements is found and your dMRI scan has been normalised, you will have to choose which tissue parameters to fit using the [select_parameter_configuration.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/select_parameter_configuration.py).
+The available parameters are the following (for details regarding their calculation page 20 of our paper):

-* `fin`: intracellular fraction
+* `fin`: intracellular fraction (normalised, ranging from 0 to 1)
-* `mCS`: mean cell size
+* `mCS`: mean cell size in μm
-* `varCS`: variance of cell size
+* `varCS`: variance of cell size in μm<sup>2</sup>
-* `skewCS`: skewness of cell size
+* `skewCS`: skewness of cell size (dimensionless)
-* `vCS_sph`: volume-weighted CS (vCS) index for a system with spherical geometry
+* `vCS_sph`: volume-weighted CS (vCS) index for a system with spherical geometry in μm
-* `vCS_cyl`: volume-weighted CS (vCS) index for a system with cylindrical geometry
+* `vCS_cyl`: volume-weighted CS (vCS) index for a system with cylindrical geometry in μm

 Again, for ease of use regarding permeability, the parameter arrays are included combined and separated by the permeability value at [using_Histo_uSim/reference_param_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_param_arrays).
 By default the `select_parameter_configuration.py` script transforms the combined array.